mlrun/mlrun/docs/cli.md

 ```

 When the build completes, you can use the `run` CLI command to run the function.
-Set the `-f` option to the path to the local function-configuration file, and pass relevant parameters.
+Set the `-f` option to the path to the local function-configuration file, and pass the relevant parameters.
 For example:
 ```sh
 mlrun run -f myfunc.yaml -w -p p1=3